 A career in business development, allows you to learn a lot, it unlocks the skills you never thought existed and helps you utilize those skills to the most optimum usage and deliver results.

-The beauty of business development is that it really compels you to think out of the box and find creative solutions to the said problems.
-Also, as mentioned earlier it helps you uncover a lot of skills you didn’t even know you had.
+The beauty of business development is that it compels you to think out of the box and find creative solutions to the said problems.
+Also, as mentioned earlier it helps you uncover a lot of business development associate skills you didn’t even know you had.

 In my humble opinion, there are 3 main reasons why one should choose a career in business development: